Murtezae/SOC_Automation/README.md

 #
-Overview
+Overview:

 This project demonstrates an automated Security Operations Center (SOC) workflow using Wazuh for detection, TheHive for incident case management, and Shuffle for SOAR-based alert enrichment and response.
 A simulated credential-dumping attack using Mimikatz was detected, enriched with threat intelligence, and automatically escalated.

 Architecture
 Wazuh – SIEM and endpoint monitoring